Shadow of Intent: Imperium Delirium (2025–present)

 The band released their fifth studio album titled Imperium Delirium on June 27, 2025.
 The band would go on tour with Lorna Shore, however vocalist Ben Duerr needed to sit out of the tour as he awaits the birth of his child.
 Bassist Andrew Monias and ex-A Wake in Providence vocalist, Adam Mercer would handle vocal duties on the tour.
+Duerr would later return for the band's American tour with Synestia, Mental Cruelty, and AngelMaker.

 Musical style and influences

 Shadow of Intent's musical style has often been referred to deathcore, symphonic deathcore, melodic deathcore, and technical deathcore, and has been compared to Fleshgod Apocalypse, Ovid's Withering, and Dimmu Borgir.
-Their sound is often blended with blackened death metal, melodic death metal, symphonic metal, progressive metal, technical death metal, progressive death metal, and symphonic death metal.
+Their sound is often blended with blackened death metal, melodic death metal, symphonic metal, technical death metal, progressive death metal, and symphonic death metal.